sitegeist/git-hooks/README.md

 ## Configuration
 You can configure & extend the existing hooks by creating a `.hook.yml` in your git repositories root directory.
 All paths which where specified in the `.hook.yml` are relative to the git repositories root directory.
+If you specify a regex for your commit messages the global commit guidelines are disabled

 An example `.hook.yml`.
 ```yaml